Bob Barker: Early life

 Barker met his future wife, Dorothy Jo Gideon, at an Ella Fitzgerald concert while he was attending high school in Missouri; they began dating when he was 15.
-He attended Drury College (now Drury University) in Springfield, Missouri, on a basketball athletic scholarship.
+Barker attended Drury College (now Drury University) in Springfield, Missouri, on a basketball athletic scholarship.
 He was a member of the Epsilon Beta chapter of Sigma Nu fraternity at Drury.
-He joined the United States Navy Reserve in 1943 during World War II to train as a fighter pilot, but did not serve on active duty.
-During leave from the military, he married Dorothy Jo on January 12, 1945.
+Barker joined the United States Navy Reserve in 1943 during World War II to train as a fighter pilot but did not serve in combat.
+On January 12, 1945, while on leave from the military, Barker married Dorothy Jo.
 After the war, he returned to Drury to finish his education, graduating summa cum laude with a degree in economics.

 Career

-Broadcasting career
+Broadcasting

 While attending college in Drury, Barker worked his first media job at KTTS-FM Radio in Springfield.
-He and his wife left Springfield and moved to Lake Worth Beach, Florida, and he was news editor and announcer at nearby WWPG 1340 AM in Palm Beach (now WPBR in Lantana).
+He and his wife left Springfield and moved to Lake Worth Beach, Florida, and Barker was news editor and announcer at nearby WWPG 1340 AM in Palm Beach (now WPBR in Lantana).
 In 1950, he moved to California to advance his broadcasting career.
-He was given his own radio show, The Bob Barker Show, which ran for the next six years from Burbank.
+Barker was given his own radio show, The Bob Barker Show, which ran for the next six years from Burbank.
 He was hosting an audience-participation radio show on KNX (AM) in Los Angeles when game show producer Ralph Edwards, who was looking for a new host to replace Jack Bailey on the daytime-television version of his long-running show, Truth or Consequences, happened to be listening and liked Barker's voice and style.

-Game show career
+Game shows

 Truth or Consequences (1956–1975)

 Barker started hosting Truth or Consequences on December 31, 1956, and continued with the program until 1975.